Heraklion (regional unit)

 Heraklion (Περιφερειακή ενότητα Ηρακλείου) is one of the four regional units of Crete.
 The capital is the city of Heraklion.

 Geography

 The regional unit of Heraklion borders on the regional units of Rethymno to the west and Lasithi to the east.
 Farmlands are situated in the central and the northern parts, at the coast and in valleys.
 The mountains dominate the rest of the regional unit, notably the south.
-The main mountains are Mt Ida or Psiloritis to the west (reaching 2,456 metres), Mt Juktas near Heraklion (reaching 811 metres) and Asterousia in the south (reaching 1,231 metres).
+The main mountains are Mt Ida or Psiloritis to the southwest (reaching 2,456 metres), Mt Kouloukonas or Talea (reaching 1,084 metres) to the west, Mt Juktas near Heraklion (reaching 811 metres) and Asterousia in the south (reaching 1,231 metres).
 The regional unit includes the island of Dia to the north.

 Except for the mountains which receive mild to cool winters unlike northern Greece, the warm to hot Mediterranean climate dominates the regional unit.

 Ancient history

 Within the Heraklion regional unit's boundaries are a number of significant Neolithic and Minoan settlements, most notably the ancient palace complexes of Knossos and Phaistos.
 While both archaeological sites evince Neolithic habitation from 7000 BC, it is the rich finds of Minoan civilisation, which flourished approximately 2800 to 1450 BC, that command the greatest scholarly attention.